 WHY is not Lord CANNING recalled?
-That seems to be the question which naturally rises when the public witness such acts as his minute of council on the treatment of natives, and the appointment of Mr. J. P. GRANT to paralyze General NEILL and the other military commanders.
+That seems to be the question which naturally rises when the public witness such acts as his minute of council on the treatment of natives, and the appointment of Mr. J. P. GRANT to paralize General NEILL and the other military commanders.
 The release of the hundred and fifty prisoners is the last exemplification of Calcutta fatuity.
-But why was Lord CANNING sent out at all?
+But why was Lord Canning sent out at all?
 How is it that he retains the implicit confidence of his patrons at home?
 Nothing could be imagined more mischievous than his show of energies; yet the Governor-General not only proceeds uninterrupted in this compromising career, but appears to enjoy the unbounded admiration of the chiefs of the Cabinet.
 The public naturally has some difficulty in understanding how such a man can be so trusted, or how a man who can be trusted can commit himself to such extraordinary courses.
-But the mystery is solved if we look to the circumstances under which Lord CANNING was appointed, and to his personal character.
-Lord CANNING is a man of conscience and of average intelligence, and he really possesses that sort of ostentatious energy which ingratiates him with the Ministers at home.
+But the mystery is solved if we look to the circumstances under which Lord Canning was appointed; and to his personal character.

+Lord Canning is a man of conscience and of average intelligence, and he really possesses that sort of ostentatious energy which ingratiates him with the Ministers at home.
 He is superficially active.
-No sooner did he attain to the government in India than, knowing of the existence of much abuse, he inquired into everything for himself, sought vernment with an irritable persistency very unusual and very unlike the behaviour of some past Governors, who have actually assisted to develop abuses in India.
+No sooner did he attain to the government in India than, vernment with an irritable persistency very unusual and very unlike the behaviour of some past Governors, who have actually assisted to develop abuses in India.
 The evidences of this course of conduct are unmistakable.
-The communications which he has sent home, the copies of correspondence that have been received in the East India House, the very complaints of those whom he has thwarted or displaced, have been so many testimonies to the universal activity of the Governor-General, as it is seen, not only in every department, but in every province of the Indian Empire.
-There is, probably, no part of the Indian Empire, however remote, from which the correspondence received at the East India House and the Board of Control does not bear the unmistakable 'stamp of Lord CAN-NING'S own hand,-attending to the matter himself, directing business, settling disputes, overruling difficulties-in short, governing.
-Now, when we reflect that, amongst persons of his class, this kind of diligence in business is not very usual, that it characterizes chiefly men of the highest stamp; and when we recal the fact that Lord CANNING showed the same activity, the same intelligence, and the same useful supervision of the Post-office, we can understand that he must stand very high in the official estimation.
+The communications which he has sent home, the copies of correspondence that have been received in the East India House, the very complaints of those whom he has thwarted or displaced, have been so many testimonies to the universal activity of the Governor-General, as it is seen, not only in every department, but in every province of the Indian ends the principal facts which are considered Empire.
+There is, probably, no part of the Indian Empire, however remote, from which the correspondence received at the East India House and the Board of Control does not bear the unmistakable stamp of Lord Can-NING's own hand,-attending to the matter himself, directing business, settling disputes, overruling difficulties-in short, governing.
+Now, when we reflect that, amongst persons of his class, this kind of diligence in business is not very usual, that it characterizes chiefly men of the highest stamp; and when we recal the fact that Lord Canning showed the same activity, the same intelligence, and the same useful supervision of the Post-office, we can understand that he must stand very high in the official estimation.